shunsunsun/CellGAN/README.md

-# CellGan
+# CellGAN

-CellGan is a Generative Adversarial Network that aims to learn the cellular heterogeneity from flow cytometry data in an interpretable manner and use it for defining subpopulations.
+CellGAN is a Generative Adversarial Network that aims to learn the cellular heterogeneity from flow cytometry data in an interpretable manner and use it for defining subpopulations.

 ## Datasets